anastasia2022be1/mehr-blog/README.md

 ## Overview

 The Mehr Blog project is a full-stack application consisting of a frontend built with React.js and a backend powered by Node.js and Express.js.
 It provides a user-friendly interface for managing users and blog posts, integrating seamlessly with a RESTful API backend.
-The backend leverages MongoDB for data storage and includes middleware for error handling, authentication, and file uploads.
+The backend leverages MongoDB for data storage and includes middleware for error handling, authentication, and file uploads, and auto-generated API documentation.

 ---